- This event has passed.

 Guest Keynote Speaker: Felicia Bartley (Pueblo of Isleta)

-March 27, 2026 5:00pm
+March 27, 2026 Approximately 5:30pm

 Free to the public, this lecture will explore the social shift of decolonization in museums and the expansion of Native expression.
 Felicia Bartley (MA, Public Humanities) will discuss how Native North American communities have self-determined diverse language and cultural practices for thousands of years.
 Through the lens of her experience as a Tiwa woman and Curator of Native American and Indigenous History, Felicia will provide an overview on the harmful museum practices that have reaffirmed non-Native assumptions of indigeneity, censorship of Native voices and the attempt to undermine our political and cultural sovereignty.